astahjmo/astahjmo/README.md

 Hello, I'm astah (or astaroth)
-I choose this nickname to remember my beautiful story with the game Grand Chase
+I choose this nickname to remember my beautiful history with the game Grand Chase

 - Now I'm learning C and python